Camping de Graniers

 Over the silk

-Created in 1885 by Eugène Mazel, who once went to the Far East to study mulberry trees and the cultivation of silkworms, this space is a true haven of peace and freshness.
+Created in 1885 by Eugène Mazel, who once went to the Far East to study mulberry trees and the cultivation of silkworms, this space is a real haven of peace and freshness.
 It combines nature and romanticism.
-The bamboo forest becomes in places a real jungle punctuated by bamboo, redwoods, palm trees, tulip trees and aquatic areas where you can observe Japanese carp.
+The bamboo forest becomes in places a veritable jungle punctuated with bamboo, redwoods, palm trees, tulip trees and aquatic areas where you can observe Japanese carp.

 The circus of Navacelles

 It is the most prestigious site in the Vis valley.
-It is located between the Causses de Blandas and the Larzac.
-It presents itself as an immense and magnificent meander, deeply sunken, with almost vertiginous walls.
+The Cirque de Navacelles is located between the Causses de Blandas and the Larzac.
+It looks like an immense and magnificent meander, deeply incised, with almost vertiginous walls.
 Originally the Vis surrounded a small promontory then abandoned it, where the hamlet of Navacelles was established.
-From there you will visit Vissec, a lost place with a very unusual character.
-The cirque of Vissec, with the unobstructed view of the canyon, Navacelles, at an altitude of 325 meters, the Baume-Auriol with incredibly magnificent panoramas and the gorges of the Vis.
+From there you will visit Vissec, a lost place with a completely unusual character.
+The Cirque de Vissec, with an unobstructed view of the canyon.
+Navacelles, 325 meters above sea level, Baume-Auriol with incredibly magnificent panoramas and the gorges of the Vis.
 There are many hiking departures and will offer you many opportunities for a change of scenery for a stay in complete harmony with the nature that surrounds you.

 Documentation to download

 Explore our guide for holidays